Teach for Us

 An Invitation from the Curriculum Committee

 Thank you for your interest in volunteering to be a Study Leader (instructor) for the Osher Lifelong Learning Institute at Carnegie Mellon University.
-We are now organizing classes for the 2020 Summer Term and would welcome a course proposal from you for consideration.
+We are now organizing classes for the Fall 2023 Term and would welcome a course proposal from you for consideration.

 Osher at CMU provides its members with non-credit courses on a variety of subjects.
 It has steadily grown since its inception in 1992 to its present size of over 2,400 members, with a sizable 2-year waiting list.
 Our students are very enthusiastic and participate actively in the learning process.
 It is important for you to know that we do not screen our new study leaders in a traditional way; we instead rely on our students to determine whether a study leader should be invited to teach for us again or not.